FredMDUX/p4csproject/README.md

 # p4csproject
-This is a final year computer science project titled "Location Specific Delivery using the Kruskal's Algorithm".
+This is a final year computer science project titled "Location Specific Delivery using the Kruskal's Algorithm: A Case of LOBELS in Bulawayo".